mmis1000/Vscode-terminal-tab/README.md

 ## Known Issues

-Integration with the vscode is lacking because there is no api for that.
+1. Integration with the vscode is lacking because there is no api for that.
     The tab looks more like a terminal that live in vscode by accident.

-There is no formal way to use native module in native extension, so I abused internals of vscode.
+2. There is no formal way to use native module in native extension, so I abused internals of vscode.
+3. There is no formal way to use production icon in webview tab title, so I copied it directly from codicons.

 ## Release Notes

+### 0.0.5

+Feat: Add icon to the tab title.

 ### 0.0.4